apple/foundationdb/documentation/sphinx/source/api-python.rst

 .. decorator:: transactional()

-    The ``transactional`` decorator makes it easy to write transactional functions which accept either a :class:`Database` or a :class:`Transaction` as a parameter and automatically commit.
+    The ``transactional`` decorator makes it easy to write transactional functions which accept a :class:`Database`, :class`Tenant`, or :class:`Transaction` as a parameter and automatically commit.
 See :func:`@fdb.transactional <transactional>` for explanation and examples.

 .. method :: Transaction.commit()